stvalett/libft/README.md

 # libft
-this project is of rewrite somes functions from lib C
+this project is write a library like Lib C with our functions.

 # Start
 ```